vladdou/ms4-of-stories-shop/README.md

 The value of these keys depends on the users personal setup and will not be added here due to security reasons

-9. Click on the "Deploy" tab and scroll down to the section "Automatic Deployment"
+9. Click the "Deploy" tab and scroll down to the section "Automatic Deployment"
 10. Choose the branch you want to deploy from and then click "Enable Automatic Deploys"

 ### How To Run The Code Locally